England’s Creative Coast – A Summer Of Art

 The other artworks can be found between Essex and Sussex, along a 1400 km stretch of coastline.
 The artists involve include Andreas Angelidakis, Mariana Castillo Deball, Holly Hendry, Jasleen Kaur, Katrina Palmer, and Michael Rakowitz.
 The project is funded by Arts Council England, the county councils involved, and Visit England, the South East Project Partnership and Chatham’s Historic Dockyard.

 It is a great way to visit the area over the summer months.
-Creative Folkestone’s Triennial starts on 22nd July 2021 and includes more outdoor artworks to be discovered.
+Creative Folkestone’s Triennial runs from 22nd July to 2nd November 2021 and includes more outdoor artworks to be discovered.

 Photo Credits: Beach Huts – Audiophelia, Pilar Quinteros Janus’ Fortress: Folkestone – Thierry Bal, Harbour Arm – Discobob.